Contributed by Timberline Knolls Staff Member

 American soldiers, men, and women alike are many things: Each is brave, patriotic, courageous, and even fearless.
 But, more importantly, they are human, with feelings and emotions just like everyone else.

 Although any war, by definition, is bad, modern combat is particularly gruesome.
-Soldiers witness atrocities committed against other people that no one back in America could ever imagine.
+Soldiers witness unimaginable atrocities committed against other people including women and children.
 It is no wonder that even the best of soldiers often return home highly traumatized.

-Approximately 18.5% of service members returning from Iraq or Afghanistan have post-traumatic stress disorder (PTSD) or depression.
-Although approximately 50% of returning service members seek treatment for mental health conditions, only slightly more than half of this group receives adequate care.
+Although approximately 50 percent of returning service members seek treatment for mental health conditions, only slightly more than half of this group receives adequate care.

-These hurting people often turn to alcohol, prescription drugs or street drugs to provide an escape from the pain.
-In fact, two out of every 10 Veterans with PTSD also have substance use disorder (SUD).
+This struggling population often turns to alcohol, prescription drugs or street drugs to seek an escape from the pain and psychological stress.
+In fact, two out of every 10 Veterans with Post Traumatic Stress Disorder also have substance use disorder (SUD).

-What holds true for the rest of the world certainly applies to veterans: Take drugs or consume alcohol long enough, and addiction will result.
-With this particular group of people, such behavior often leads to homelessness and, all too often, suicide.
+The worst outcome of PTSD, namely suicide, rose drastically among veterans.
 Between 2005 and 2009, more than 1,100 members of the Armed Forces took their own lives, an average of 1 suicide every 36 hours.
-Afterward, the Army’s suicide rate reached an all-time high in 2012.
+The Army’s suicide rate reached an all-time high in 2012.

-For those who remain in the military, the greatest factor regarding the lack of treatment is the stigma.
+For those who remain in the military, the greatest factor regarding the lack of treatment is stigma.
 Unfortunately, throughout the military, psychiatric issues are perceived differently than physical problems.
 This means that those with PTSD often suffer in silence, believing that if counseling is requested, they will be seen as weak, their leaders will treat them differently and fellow troops will lose confidence in them.
-To its credit, the American military is actively working to reduce this stigma.

 - Dialectical Behavioral Therapy